skolchin/gbr/README.md

 ## Requirements

-Python 2.7/3.5, numpy, opencv2, tkinter, pathlib
+Python 2.7/3.5, numpy, opencv2.
+It seems any recent version works fine.

 For DLN: Caffe, py-faster-rcnn ([original](https://github.com/rbgirshick/py-faster-rcnn) or any other fork)